sykosanity/sykosanity/README.md

   Hello, I'm Syko!👋
 </h1>

-#I am a passionate coder, experienced in FiveM Development, Full Stack Web Development.
+I am an all around passionate coder, experienced in FiveM Development and Full Stack Web Development.

 ###### Languages/frameworks that I am experienced in: